Filbog/timeaware-django/README.md

 - Classic CRUD implementation with creating and managing activities
 - Registration and user management: Django's built-in authentication system with custom registration view and form, enriched with sending email confirmation link for creating the user account as well as password recovery
 ### Front End
-- Django's templates in conjunction with plain Javascript were all I needed to achieve my desired result.
+- Django's templates in conjunction with plain Javascript were all I needed to achieve my desired result and functionality
 - For styling, I've used Bootstrap 5
-- Django Crispy Forms was used to render forms in the app.
+- Django Crispy Forms was used to render forms in the app
-- I've used Chart.js for data visualisation part.
+- I've used Chart.js for data visualisation part
 ### Deployment
 - The app is fully up-and-running on https://timeaware.fly.dev/
 - FlyIO was the platform of choice for deploying my app.
 This PaaS is pretty reliable and relatively inexpensive.